cs01/nullsafe-c/README.md

 If using a compiler other than clang, you can add `#define _Nonnull` as a no-op.
 You will not get the same compile checks as with Nullsafe C (clang fork), but the compillation will still succeed without error.

+When a function is called, it will reset any type refinements, assuming there may be side effects.
+If the variable is marked `const` in the function signature the type narrowing is maintained, because it is guaranteed to not be made null within the function.

+Note that this does not change any of the generated code.
+There are no performance impacts, it strictly does compile-time checks.

 ## Examples

 ```c